Installation#

 • You could install the requirements and the mahos package with your system Python.

-• You could use conda or other virtual environment management tools too.
+• You could use virtualenv, conda or other virtual environment management tools too.

-For some packages which are not quite straightforward to install via pip (OpenCV etc.), we recommend to enable system-site-packages.
+For some packages which are not quite straightforward to install via pip (OpenCV etc.), we recommend to enable system-site-packages (remove --system-site-packages if you don’t want it).

 • activate: source <mahos env directory>/bin/activate or source <mahos env directory>/Scripts/activate